kelomo2502/Working-with-kubernetes-resources/README.md

 - Loadbalancer
    Exposes the Service externally using a cloud provider's load balancer.
 Accessible externally through the load balancer's IP.

-## Deploying a Minicube sample applicaton using YAML
+## Deploying a Minikube sample applicaton using YAML

 Lets create a Minikube deployment and service using `kubectl`